Healing Is Difficult: Singles

 No. 99 HEALING IS DIFFICULT – Sia Sia (See-AH) is an Australian singer/songwriter based in London who incorporates hip hop, funk and soul as a base for her incredible vocal styling and harmonies.
 Her first single Taken For Granted peaked at #10 on the UK chart but did not make such a dent in our local chart.
 Her influences range from Stevie Wonder to Lauryn Hill and Sting.

+Critical reception

+Andy Puleston of the BBC praised Healing Is Difficult as a bold and honest debut, highlighting Sia Furler's emotional songwriting inspired by personal tragedy.
+He noted the album's blend of R&B, two-step, and jazz influences, and commended Sia's vocal versatility across tracks like "Drink to Get Drunk", "Blow It All Away", and "Judge Me".
+Puleston also emphasized her charismatic stage presence and described her as a unique and powerful voice in contemporary music.
+Jon O'Brien of AllMusic described Healing Is Difficult as one of Sia's most personal and emotional records, written during a period of grief following the death of her boyfriend.
+O'Brien considered the album as a soul jazz album, and as an honest and underappreciated precursor to Sia's later success.